How to install Kubernetes with microk8s and deploy apps on Debian/Mint/Ubuntu Linux

 An Image is like a pre-built template that has everything we need to run the application eg. nginx, Apache, MySQL and almost anything can be turned into a purpose built application inside an image file.

 Nodes can be anything that runs the kubernetes services, and would most commonly be some sort of VM or even a physical server.
+VMs are recommended for Kubernetes as it is more easy to fix problems or troubleshoot and make changes/upgrades compared to bare metal dedicated servers.

 Prerequisites